 - The defendant was entrapped.
-Police are allowed to go undercover as hookers or johns and perform “stings” in attempt to catch other hookers and johns in the act of solicitation.
-But police are not allowed to entrap suspects, which means to trick someone into committing a crime he/she was not predisposed to.
-If the defense attorney can show that the police threatened or otherwise coerced the defendant into soliciting prostitution, the charge should be dismissed.3
+Police officers are allowed to go undercover as hookers or johns and perform “stings” in attempt to catch other hookers and johns in the act of solicitation.
+But law enforcement is not allowed to entrap suspects, which means to trick someone into committing a crime he/she was not predisposed to.
+If the defense attorney can show that the police threatened or otherwise coerced the defendant into soliciting prostitution, the prostitution case should be dismissed on the basis of entrapment.3

 - The defendant was a sex trafficking victim.
 Defendants who committed prostitution as a direct result of being a sex trafficking victim are not held criminally liable.